mabahj/MMM-Farevarsel/README.md

   <tbody>
     <tr>
       <td valign="top"><code>county</code></td>
-      <td>03</ts>
+      <td><code>'03'</code></td>
       <td>The county (in Norway) to fetch weather alerts for.
-Two digits are required, so prefix with 0 if single digit
+Two digits are required, so prefix with 0 if single digit.
       See https://data.norge.no/datasets/dd05acaa-1c89-4139-8612-0ad10e75d6a6 for a list of counties.
-Default is Oslo.<br>
+Default is '03' for Oslo.<br>This field is a string, so it must be enclosed in quotation marks: E.g. '02' or “02”.
         <table>
         <tr><th>Code as of 2024-09-09</th><th>Country (fylke)</th></th>
         <tr><td>03</td><td>Oslo</td></tr>